Common Law Marriage

-5 Reasons to Make a Will
+August is Make a Will Month!

-Estate Planning for Blended Families
+Estate Planning Checklist

 A blended family can be a blessing; however, it requires special care with your estate plan —you want to take care of your spouse and stepchildren, but you don't want to inadvertently cut out your biological children.